- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 4 Minutes

-FUT hair transplant, also called follicular unit transplantation or strip surgery, is one of the older donor harvesting methods in hair restoration.
-In this technique, a narrow strip of scalp is removed from the donor area, and that strip is then dissected under magnification into individual follicular unit grafts.
-Those grafts are later implanted into the recipient area in a similar way to other hair transplant methods.
+FUT hair transplant, also called follicular unit transplantation or strip surgery, removes a narrow strip of scalp from the donor area and then divides that strip under magnification into follicular unit grafts.
+The grafts can be implanted into the recipient area in a similar way to other hair transplant methods, but what it costs the donor area is different.

 FUT removes a donor strip and dissects grafts under magnification

 In FUT, the surgeon removes a strip of skin from the back or sides of the scalp, usually from the more stable donor zone.
-After that, the wound is closed with sutures or staples, and the removed strip is dissected under magnification into naturally occurring follicular units, usually containing one to four hairs.
-These grafts are then transplanted into the thinning or bald areas.
+The wound is then closed with sutures or staples, and the removed strip is dissected under magnification into naturally occurring follicular units, usually containing one to four hairs.

-That distinction matters much more than many patients initially realize.
-In hair transplantation, the donor area is limited.
-It is not an unlimited source.
-Every harvesting method leaves a trace behind, and every harvesting method has consequences.
+This distinction matters more than many patients initially realize.
+The donor area is limited.
+It is not an unlimited source, and every harvesting method leaves evidence.
 The donor strategy is not a side issue.
 It is central to the entire surgery.

-I explain this in more detail in my article on whether the donor area can look normal after FUE, because every harvesting choice changes what remains possible later.
+The same donor logic applies when I discuss whether the donor area can look normal after FUE, because every harvesting choice changes what remains possible later.

 FUT and FUE differ mainly in the donor footprint

 In an FUE hair transplant, follicular units are removed one by one with small punches.
 In FUT, a strip of scalp is removed first, and the follicular units are separated from that strip outside the body.
-So although both methods can produce grafts for implantation, the donor footprint they leave behind is very different.
+Both methods can produce grafts for implantation, but the donor footprint is very different.

 FUE usually leaves many small dot scars spread across the donor area.
 FUT usually leaves one linear scar.

-That difference is extremely important from both a practical and aesthetic point of view.
-A man who wants to wear his hair very short may tolerate tiny scattered FUE scars much more easily than a linear strip scar.
-Another patient with longer hair, good scalp laxity, and no intention of keeping the donor area short may view the issue differently.
+A man who wants a very short haircut may tolerate tiny scattered FUE marks more easily than a strip scar.
+Another patient with longer hair, good scalp laxity, stable donor density, and no short hair goal may view the tradeoff differently.

-But once a linear scar exists, it becomes part of the donor area permanently.
-Even if it heals thin, and even if it remains hidden under longer hair, it is still a permanent surgical mark.
-That needs to be understood carefully before surgery, not after.
+Once a linear scar exists, it becomes part of the donor area permanently.
+Even if it heals thin and remains hidden under longer hair, it is still a surgical mark.
+That needs to be understood before surgery, not after.

-FUT lost popularity largely because patient expectations changed and FUE improved.
+FUT lost popularity because patient expectations changed and FUE improved.

-Over time, patients increasingly wanted less visible donor evidence, more freedom with hairstyle choices, and a procedure that felt less invasive from their own perspective.
-At the same time, FUE techniques improved significantly.
-Punch quality improved, magnification improved, graft handling improved, and surgeons became better at planning extractions more intelligently.
+Patients increasingly wanted less visible donor evidence, more freedom with hairstyle choices, and a procedure that felt less invasive from their own point of view.
+At the same time, FUE instruments, magnification, punch control, graft handling, and extraction planning improved.

-FUE is not superior in every possible scenario.
-I avoid thinking about hair transplantation in such absolute terms.
-But FUE became more aligned with what most patients want today, especially a donor area without a linear scar, more flexibility for future haircuts, and a surgical approach that often feels easier to accept psychologically.
+FUE is not superior in every possible scenario, and I avoid talking about hair transplantation in absolute terms.
+But for many patients, FUE fits better with a donor area without a linear scar, more flexibility for future haircuts, and a surgical approach that is easier to accept psychologically.

-FUT can still make sense in selected donor plans
+FUT can still be considered in selected donor plans.

 Short haircuts, tight scalps, and scar history need extra caution